Dr. Vrushali Bokil

 - Midterm (25%):

 calculators will NOT be allowed on exams.
-Exam problems
+You will be allowed (both sides)

 A comprehensive final exam will be given on

 makeup exams.
-Books, notes, or calculators will NOT be allowed on
+Books, notes, or graphing/programmable calculators will NOT be allowed on

 scored between the lower limit (including) and less than the upper limit